Porterloo is a unique book in the history of poetry in English.

 A later poem was a self-questioning celebration of the 2010 storming of the Tory H.Q. at Millbank by students protesting the hike in tuition fees.
 McDevitt is honest enough to examine his feelings of jubilation at hearing the news and and ask if they are unworthy.
 The poem was first published in the Spring edition of the radical new magazine STRIKE!

 Porterloo’s title is a multuiple pun on portaloo/Waterloo/Peterloo and which alludes to the disgraced ex-Tory councillor and Tesco heiress Shirley Porter.
 Though her reputation was destroyed by her behaviour as leader of Westminster Council, the Conservatives continue to behave in exactly the same way, having learnt nothing from her notorious decline and fall.
-Once again, social cleansing and gerrymandering are the order of the day.
-The ‘porterloo’ imagery is sustained through the volume, from the portaloos of Tent City to the discovery of a dead Conservative in a portaloo at Glastonbury.
+Once again social cleansing, asset-dripping and gerrymandering are the order of the day.
+The ‘porterloo’ imagery is sustained through the volume, from the portaloos of Tent City to the discovery of a dead Conservative in a portaloo at Glastonbury, to Shirley Porter’s debt-collectors seizing a gold-plated toilet seat from her abandoned domicile.

 Porterloo thus becomes a codeword for the latest class war to be unleashed by the Tories, their first in the 21st century.
 In the climax to the first section of the book – called “P” – McDevitt imagines the precarious situation in which millions of people find themselves as ‘waiting to be flushed down the Porterloo’